ahmedmq/spring-cloud-app-broker-demo/README.md

 - Implement a custom `ParameterTransformer` to include business logic to handle user input parameters and make it available to the service instance.
 Create a `RequestTimeoutParameterTransformer` where we are going to map a parameter from `request-timeout-ms` to an environment variable `sample-app.httpclient.connect-timeout`.

+### v5: Persisting Service Instance/Binding State

+- Persisting Service Instance State

+  - Create a model class `ServiceInstance` to store the service instance data.
+  - Create a repository interface definition by using [Spring Data's](https://spring.io/projects/spring-data) `CrudRepository`.
+In this example we have used the `ReactiveCrudRepository` implementation by using [Spring Data R2DBC](https://spring.io/projects/spring-data-r2dbc) project.
+  - Finally register `Bean` object `DefaultServiceInstanceStateRepository` that implements the [`ServiceInstanceStateRepository`](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/state/ServiceInstanceStateRepository.java) to persists the service instance state using the above created repository.

+- Persisting Service Instance Binding State
+  - Create a model class `ServiceInstanceBinding` to store the service instance data.
+  - Create a repository interface definition `ServiceInstanceBindingRepository` by using [Spring Data's](https://spring.io/projects/spring-data) `CrudRepository`.
+In this example we have used the `ReactiveCrudRepository` implementation by using [Spring Data R2DBC](https://spring.io/projects/spring-data-r2dbc) project.
+  - Finally register `Bean` object `DefaultServiceInstanceBindingStateRepository` that implements the [`ServiceInstanceBindingStateRepository`](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/state/ServiceInstanceBindingStateRepository.java) to persists the service instance binding using the above created repository.

+- Create required configuration classes for MySQL connection using the [r2dbc-mysql](https://github.com/mirromutth/r2dbc-mysql) library.
+Parse the Cloud Foundry environment variable `VCAP_SERVICES` to get the connection parameters.
+The folder 'src/main/resources' includes `schema.sql` which specifies the table definition and is executed during the initialization process.

+> You will need to create a MYSQL database instance in Cloud Foundry prior to using `cf push`.
+You will need to use the same MYSQL instance name provided in the manifest file when creating the instance using `cf create-service..`.

 Follow the next section for step-by-step tutorial to deploy the service broker to Cloud Foundry

 ## Deploying the Service Broker to Cloud Foundry